What Does Open, Modern Adoption Look Like?

 Society as a whole still thinks adoption is much like it was in the 50s or 60s.
 They don’t have the fullness of understanding of the choices in adoption today.
 Some of the shows on TV now are about adoption reunions: when you hear about the adopted child finding their birth mother or the birth mothers trying to find their children.
 Those scenarios don’t happen much today because they’re a product of the closed, shameful adoptions of the 1950s.

 In the 1980s, semi-open adoption started.
 Women started to get more choices; maybe they chose the adoptive parents.
-They got pictures and letters once a year as updates, and maybe they were limited to just the first five years, which was typically all.
+They got pictures and letters once a year as updates.
+Also, updates were normally limited to the first five years.

 Modern Adoption